kyrander/salary_market_analysis/README.md

 powershell -ExecutionPolicy Bypass -File setup.ps1
 ```

-The setup script will automatically install all dependencies for both server and frontend.
+The setup script will automatically install all dependencies for both server and client.

 ### Option 2: Manual Installation